SarahPillard2407/SarahPillard2407/README.md

 🎓 I just participated in a Data Analyst bootcamp with Le Wagon.

 🧠 Loving learning new things!
 I have been accumulating experience in the world of Higher education after working on events and trade for years.
+I decided it was time for me to move on in a new universe.

 ## :zap: **What I learned** :